facebook/watchman/website/_docs/configuration.markdown

 for `idle_reap_age_seconds`.
 If an idle watch has no triggers and no subscriptions then it will be cancelled, releasing the associated operating system resources, and removed from the state file.

+### hint_num_files_per_dir

+*Since 3.9.*

+Used to pre-size hash tables used to track files per directory.
+This is most impactful during the initial crawl of the filesystem.
+Setting this too small will increase the chance of a hash insert having a collision and drive up the cost of the insert and subsequent gets.

+Prior to version 3.9 of watchman this value was fixed at `2`.
+Starting in version 3.9 the default value is `64` and can be configured via this setting in the `.watchmanconfig` or the global `/etc/watchman.json` configuration file.

+Setting this value very large increases the memory overhead per directory in the tree; the value is rounded up to the next power of two and pre-allocated in an array of pointers.
+On a 64-bit system multiply that number by 8 to arrive at the number of bytes of overhead (halve this on a 32-bit system).
+The overhead is doubled when using a case insensitive filesystem.

+The ideal size from a time complexity perspective is the number of files in your largest directory.
+From a space complexity perspective, the ideal size is 1; you would pay the cost of the collisions during the initial crawl and have a more optimal memory usage.
+Since watchman is primarily employed as an accelerator, we'd recommend biasing towards using more memory and taking less time to run.